 Make the Filling:

 - Heat ghee in a large saucepan or skillet with sides over medium heat.
-Add the onion, celery, carrot, garlic, salt and pepper and cook, stirring, until the veggies are tender; 5 to 7 minutes.
+Add the onion, celery, carrot, garlic, salt, pepper and thyme cook, stirring, until the veggies are tender; 5 to 7 minutes.

 - Sprinkle in the arrowroot flour and stir into the veggies until well combined.
 While stirring constantly, slowly pour the chicken broth into the skillet until it is well incorporated.
 Then, while stirring do the same with the dairy-free creamer.